 In some cases, small kidney stones (less than 4 mm) can pass on their own without the need for medical or surgical intervention.
 However, larger kidney stones often require treatment to make it possible for them to pass through the urinary tract.
 Additionally, stones with an extremely low probability of passing on their own may require surgical extraction.
 Because untreated stones can lead to a host of other complications, including infection, severe pain, and prolonged illness, it is important to seek evaluation in order to determine whether your stone may pass on its own or whether you need more immediate intervention.

 In cases of severe, prolonged, or worsening symptoms related to a kidney stone, patients should visit their nearest ER in Frisco or Fort Worth.
 This includes:

 - Severe pain

 - Blood in the urine

-The knowledgeable team of board-certified physicians at iCare ER & Urgent Care is highly experienced in the complexities of kidney stone diagnosis and treatment, as well as related urinary tract conditions, using the most advanced tools and techniques available today.
-During your visit to either of our dual-hybrid ER and urgent care facilities in Fort Worth and Frisco, TX, your physician will thoroughly evaluate and discuss your symptoms and order any necessary studies, including lab work, urinalysis, CT scan, and/or ultrasound, to accurately diagnose your stone.
+The knowledgeable team at iCare ER & Urgent Care is highly experienced in the complexities of kidney stone diagnosis and treatment, as well as related urinary tract conditions, using the most advanced tools and techniques available today.
+During your visit to either of our hybrid ER and urgent care facilities in Fort Worth and Frisco, TX, your physician will thoroughly evaluate and discuss your symptoms and order any necessary studies, including lab work, urinalysis, and/or ultrasound, to accurately diagnose you.
 Depending on the location, size, and other characteristics of your kidney stone, your provider will recommend the most appropriate course of treatment to help you realize rapid, reliable, and long-lasting relief from your kidney stone.